Damien451/42-Doom_Nukem/README.md

 Graphic Engine : Voxels raytracer using octree as data structure for the map.

-\nPhysic Engine : pseudo-realistic physic, using no real laws.
+Physic Engine : pseudo-realistic physic, using no real laws.